FaCuZ/laravel-theme/README.md

 php artisan theme:destroy default
 ~~~

-> the type can be php, blade and twig.
+> the type can be php and blade.

 Create from the applicaton without CLI.